-The committee is responsible for addressing the various compliance issues relating to protection of the interests of policyholders and keeping the policyholders well informed of, and educated about, insurance products and complaint-handling procedures.

-The committee will directly report to the board of directors of the insurance companies.
+The committee is responsible for addressing the various compliance issues relating to protection of the interests of policyholders and keeping the policyholders well informed of, and educated about, insurance products and complaint- handling procedures.
+The committee directly reports to the board of directors of the insurance companies.